Blu3wolf/BMS-Docs/Acronyms.md

 MLG | Main Landing Gear |
 MLU | Mid Life Update | An upgrade program applied to a number of EPAF F-16s.
 MM | Middle Marker | Beacon at airbase.
-MMC | Modular / Multi-Mission Computer | Previoulsy known as the FCC.
+MMC | Modular / Multi-Mission Computer | Previously known as the FCC.
 MNL | Manual | Manual radio mode also see MAN.
 MOA | Military Operation Area | A limited zone where military training exercise occurs (live firing, dogfights, artillery …).
+MODE | Mode |
 MOI | Missile Of Interest | Radar symbology with AMRAAM in flight.
 MP | Multiplayer |
 MPO | Manual Pitch Overide Switch | Used to rock out of Deep Stalls.